Masahiro Shimoda: Managerial career

 Shimoda tried to have a career in the coaching world, managing the youth side at Kyoto Purple Sanga, but he was also the men behind the return of Miura to Japan in 1999, when the striker opted to sign for Sanga from Dinamo Zagreb.
 He was as well behind some FC Tokyo's football operations concerning the acquisition of foreign players in the early 2000s.
 After getting a coach patent, he managed YSCC Yokohama for a couple of months.
 He also managed the reserves of JEF United Chiba, but in the end Japan Football Association asked him in 2009 to be in the Technical Committee through a direct request from their chairman, Hiromi Hara.
 Shimoda accepted and he stayed in charge as a scout for seven years, also briefly managing the Japan U-23 national team in 2013.

 In 2017, he was also the reserve head coach at Sint-Truidense, in Belgium.
 He went back to Japan in 2018, when he accepted the offer of Renofa Yamaguchi FC to be the next head coach.

-In June of 2021, he became the manager of Omiya Ardija.
+In June 2021, he became the manager of Omiya Ardija.
 On 26 May 2022, He was fired from manager after worst performance at J2 League after Matchweek 18.

 On 5 December 2022, Shimoda announcement manager of Matsumoto Yamaga from 2023 replace Nanami after expiration contract.